 Data protection and privacy

 Sören Öman is also an expert in the field of data protection and privacy.
 He has worked in the field of data protection since 1996, acting as a legal adviser to the Swedish Minister of Justice 2000–2005 and representing Sweden in the European Union and the Council of Europe.
 He was, among other things, commissioned by the government (the Ministry of Justice) to act as chairman of a Council working party on data protection during the Swedish presidency of the European Union 2001.
 During 2002–2004 he was commissioned as special investigator by the government to review the Swedish Personal Data Act and propose amendments.
 In 2006, he was appointed special investigator to propose legislation for the processing of personal data for student aid.
-He is currently, as a special investigator for the government, reviewing the legislation on personal data processing in the health care and social services sectors.
+He has, as a special investigator for the government, reviewed the legislation on personal data processing in the health care and social services sectors.

 During 2003–2006 Sören Öman was chairman of the Swedish Society for Computers and Law.